Robert P. Madison, FAIA

-Robert P. Madison’s long career as an architect has been distinguished not only by the important buildings he has designed here and abroad, but by the role he has played as a mentor and nurturer of talent and as a creator of opportunities for others.
-Since Robert P. Madison International was founded in the mid-1950s, it has trained some 190 African-American architects and engineers, many of whom have gone on to do distinguished work, and spawned at least five other black architectural firms.
+Robert’s long career as an architect has been distinguished not only by the important buildings he has designed here and abroad, but by the role he has played as a mentor and nurturer of talent and as a creator of opportunities for others.
+Since Robert P. Madison International was founded in the mid-1950s, it has trained more than 190 African-American architects and engineers, many of whom have gone on to do distinguished work, and spawned at least five other black architectural firms.